locr-company/isochrone/README.md

 Longitude of the origin point.

-### `-s, --step`
+### `-i, --interval`
 **Required**.

-Distance at which to compute isodistance polygons.
+Interval at which to compute isochrone polygons.
-For example, to compute isodistance polygons at 1, 2, 5 and 10 kilometers, use `--step 1 --step 2 --step 5 --step 10`
+For example, to compute isochrone polygons at 2, 5 and 10 minutes, use `--interval 2 --interval 5 --interval 10`

 ### `-m, --map`
 **Required**.